ctomkow/gluetube/README.md

  - [ ] option to define (name, schedule) in pipeline (incl. run pipeline on change to get new potential name, schedule etc.)
  - [ ] a 'gluetube pipeline --clean' and 'gluetube pipeline --cleanall' to remove .venv's that are made
  - [ ] pipeline accessible database to store system object relationships related to pipeline
+ - [ ] ability to view pipeline runs via cli

 ### 0.3.0 roadmap
  - [ ] frontend web ui
  - [ ] REST api endpoint to trigger running pipeline, including passing optional parameters as json payload that is accessable by pipeline (PUSH)
- - [ ] development pipeline mode (verbose output for testing pipeline runs)
+ - [ ] pipeline developement mode (ability to see the stdout of the pipeline to track it's run)
  - [ ] ability to 'attach' to running pipeline and see stdout (e.g. gluetube logs -f pipeline_name)

 ### 0.4.0 roadmap